Another Light Pole Falls In The Loop -- How Does This Keep On Happening?

 CHICAGO (CBS) — Light poles across the city continue to pose a major risk to both pedestrians and drivers.

 Another one fell in the Loop at Adams Street and Wabash Avenue just Monday morning.
-No one was injured, and the city saying wind is to blame.READ MORE: Chicago Weather: Leftover Showers To Wrap Up By Tuesday Morning
+No one was injured, and the the city said wind was to blame.READ MORE: U.S. Postal Service Hiring Automotive Technicians In Chicago

 On Monday night, CBS 2’s Meredith Barack looked into how this is happening time and time again.